 Those traditional rainwater systems rely on gravity alone for water to drain.
 Pipes are fitted on a gradient and a building typically needs more room within the roof space to operate efficiently.
 Access/rodding points are needed to enable cleaning and maintenance.

-Siphonic rainwater systems use baffle plates (fixed to the rainwater outlet) to prevent air entering the pipes during intense storms.
+Siphonic rainwater systems use baffle plates (fixed to the rainwater outlet) to prevent air from entering the pipes during intense storms.
+This creates a vacuum effect that drains higher volumes of water from roofs using fewer, smaller diameter, horizontal downpipes.

 What are the Benefits of a Siphonic Drainage System?

-Does your Siphonic System need an Upgrade?
+Does your Siphonic Drainage System need an Upgrade?

 Many early siphonic systems were designed to the BS 6367:1983 standard.
 This was replaced by a new standard (BS EN 12056-3:2000) in 2000, leaving existing buildings under capacity.

-If your system was installed before 2000, it is likely to fall short of BS EN 12056-3:2000 and BS 8490:2007, and is therefore likely to need attention in order to provide adequate rainwater protection.
+If your system was installed before 2000, it is likely to fall short of BS EN 12056-3:2000 and BS 8490:2025, and is therefore likely to need attention in order to provide adequate rainwater protection.

 Over the years, debris builds up on the roof a building, while a lack of adequate maintenance systems installed since 2000 can lead to operational failure.
 These older siphonic drainage systems typically require additional maintenance to bring them back to full capacity, so they offer the necessary protection.